22 Oct The Impact Of Emotional Neglect And Abuse

 Looking for indicators can be an important step in fixing the problem.
 Health providers, for example, can spot physical development and wellbeing issues that are often the first clue that something is amiss, Annette points out.

 Other helpful strategies include finding support networks for children and parents, and receiving individual and/or family therapy.
 Annette says, “When struggling parents access professional support, then those adults say ‘I can break the cycle.’
 Therapy is an important way to recognise triggers that might turn up out of nowhere.
 Even the best-intentioned parents can be unaware of the triggers, and it’s important to identify them.
 For example, working out what in your own history triggers you to walk away from a child who’s been crying for hours on end.”

 There are Child and Family Centres, which are multiservice community centres that aim to provide holistic local family support and enhance the accessibility of services in the local community.

 Community education about the prevalence of emotional neglect and abuse is also important.
 It’s important to note that emotional neglect and abuse is prevalent in all socio-economic circumstances.
 Annette says, “It’s about looking at the families in our circle, among our friends, neighbours and families, and checking no one is doing it on their own.”

-In 2013/14 there were 11,194 cases of child neglect across Australia, according to the Australian Institute for Health and Welfare, although the real numbers are likely to be much higher due to unreported cases and statistical categorisation methods.
+In 2017–18, approximately 26,400 children aged 0–12 had 1 or more child protection notifications substantiated (excluding New South Wales as data were not available).according to the Australian Institute for Health and Welfare, although the real numbers are likely to be much higher due to unreported cases and statistical categorisation methods.